zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 None

 **Returns**
 NONE\_ERROR if disconnect is successful.
+NO\_SET\_UP\_ERROR if no setup is called before this call.
 DISCONNECT\_ERROR if the disconnect failed.
+DISCONNECT\_TIMEOUT if the disconnect gets timeout.
+DISCONNECT\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="shadow_init"></a>
 ### IoT\_Error\_t shadow\_init(char\* thingName)
 **Description**
-Initialize thing shadow configuration.
-Should be called before any of the thing shadow API.
+Initialize thing shadow configuration and a shadow instance with thingName.
+Should be called before any of the thing shadow API call for thingName shadow operations.

 **Syntax**

-	object.shadow_init("NewThingName"); // Init thing shadow configuration and set thing name for current device to "NewThingName"
+	object.shadow_init("NewThingName"); // Init thing shadow configuration and set thing name to "NewThingName"

 **Parameters**
-*thingName* - Thing name for this device.
+*thingName* - Thing name for the shadow instance to be created.
 Must be a NULL-terminated string.

 **Returns**
 NONE\_ERROR if thing shadow is successfully initialized.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if thing name exceeds the internal buffer size.
 SHADOW\_INIT\_ERROR if thing shadow initialization failed.
+GENERIC\_ERROR if an unknown error happens.

 <a name="shadow_update"></a>
 ### IoT\_Error\_t shadow\_update(char\* thingName, char* payload, int payload_len, message\_callback cb, int timeout)
 **Description**
 Update the thing shadow data in the cloud by publishing a new JSON file onto the corresponding thing shadow topic and subscribing accepted/rejected thing shadow topics to get feedback of whether it is a successful/failed request.
 Timeout can be set in seconds as the maximum waiting time for feedback.
 Once the request gets timeout, a timeout message will be received.
 The registered callback function will be called whenever there is an accepted/rejected/timeout feedback.
-After the feedback comes in, it will automatically unsubscribe accepted/rejected shadow topics.
-Frequent subscribe/unsubscribe can be slow.
-If no feedback is needed, users can set callback function to NULL to do a simple shadow update without subscribe/unsubscribe at a higher rate.
+Subscription to accepted/rejected topics will be processed in a persistent manner and will not be unsubscribed once this API is called for this shadow.

 **Syntax**

-	object.shadow_update("UserThingName", JSON_FILE, strlen(JSON_FILE), UserCallbackFunction, 5); // update the data of "UserThingName" thing shadow in the cloud to JSON_FILE, with a timeout of 5 seconds and UserCallbackFunction as the callback function object.shadow_update("UserThingName", JSON_FILE, strlen(JSON_FILE), NULL, 5); // Perform a simple shadow update regardless of feedback, this is for high rate updating
+	object.shadow_update("UserThingName", JSON_FILE, strlen(JSON_FILE), UserCallbackFunction, 5); // update the data of "UserThingName" thing shadow in the cloud to JSON_FILE, with a timeout of 5 seconds and UserCallbackFunction as the callback function

 **Parameters**
 *thingName* - The name of the thing shadow in the cloud.
 Must be a NULL-terminated string.